furrowb/ansible-dev-env/README.md

 ### ZSH

 ZSH (z-shell) is a replacement shell for bash.
-It provides many quality of life improvements for developers and is a tool I recommend for any Unix developers
+It provides many quality of life improvements for developers and is a tool I recommend for any Unix developers.

 ### Oh-My-ZSH

 https://ohmyz.sh/

 A complement to ZSH, provides additional functionality on top of ZSH.
 There are tons of plugins and themes to enhance ZSH.
-I use the `bullet-train` theme for my environment but `agnostic` is pretty close
+I use the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) theme for my environment but `agnostic` is pretty close.

 ### Powerline Fonts

-In order to use the Oh-My-ZSH theme, it requires Powerline fonts to be installed.
+In order to use most of the Oh-My-ZSH themes, it requires Powerline fonts to be installed.

 ### Fzf